Facts about Berlin

 ●...
 Berlin is the most multicultural city in Germany?
 Of the approximately 3.7 million residents, 812,705 possess a foreign passport.
 People from 190 countries live in the city, of them around 71,000 are Polish and 106,000 are Turkish citizens.

-●... there are about 90 vegan or vegan-friendly restaurants, cafés and ice cream parlours in Berlin?
-Exclusively animal-free products are also available in supermarkets, butchers and even a vegan sex shop.
+●... there are more than 100 vegan or vegan-friendly restaurants in Berlin?
+Exclusively animal-free products and foods are also available in cafés, ice cream parlours supermarkets, butchers and even a vegan sex shop.

 ●... the Berlin dialect was particularly influenced by the Huguenots from the late 17th century?
 Some words have French origins: Budike (pub or shop), Boulette (meatball), Roulade (rolled cuts of meat) and Destille (pub).
 But other linguistic influences have left audible traces, such as from Hebrew (via Yiddish), in expressions such as Malochen (hard work), Schlamassel (misfortune) and Moos (money).